Sandy Recovery Hotline

 Building Department Fee Waiver

-Hempstead Town is waiving building department permit fees (building permit and plumbing permit fees) for “in-kind” reconstruction and replacement of homes damaged by Hurricane Sandy in unincorporated areas of the town through June 30, 2014.
-In addition, the town will waive permit fees through June 30, 2014 for storage pods, and/or private trailers placed on property of single and two-family dwellings being repaired or replaced due to the effects of Hurricane Sandy.
+Hempstead Town is waiving building department permit fees (building permit and plumbing permit fees) for “in-kind” reconstruction and replacement of homes damaged by Hurricane Sandy in unincorporated areas of the town through December 31, 2017.
+In addition, the town will waive permit fees through December 31, 2017 for storage pods, and/or private trailers placed on the property of single and two-family dwellings being repaired or replaced due to the effects of Hurricane Sandy.
 Residents of incorporated areas should check requirements of their local villages.

 Streamlining Process of Raising Home Heights